Shilese Jones: Early life

-Junior
+Junior gymnastics career

 2014–15

 Jones qualified to junior elite in 2014.
 She made her elite debut at the American Classic where she finished 29th in the all-around but fourth on vault.
 She later competed at the U.S. Classic where she placed fourteenth in the all-around, seventh on vault, ninth on floor exercise, and twenty-third on uneven bars and balance beam.
 At the 2014 National Championships Jones placed twentieth in the all-around.

 In July 2015 Jones competed at the U.S. Classic where she finished sixth in the all-around, on vault, and on floor exercise.
 The following month she competed at the 2015 National Championships where she placed tenth in the all-around, ninth on vault, fourteenth on uneven bars and floor exercise, and tenth on balance beam.

 2016–17

 Jones competed at the 2016 U.S. Classic in July where she finished nineteenth in the all-around and seventh on vault.
 In August she competed at the 2016 National Championships where she finished seventh in the all-around but won bronze on vault behind Chae Campbell and Madeleine Johnston and on floor exercise behind Maile O'Keefe and Riley McCusker.

 Jones competed at the 2017 U.S. Classic where she placed seventh in the all-around.
 She was scheduled to compete at the 2017 National Championships but had to withdraw due to injury.